bachmeil/betterr/README.md

 Feel free to use it, but things might break.
 There's no intention of turning this into a Dub package; I don't have time to maintain such a thing.
 Since it's open source, anyone that wants to is free to do so.

+# Recent changes

+Sep 13, 2023: Changed the destructor in RData to be `@nogc`.
+It previously used string concatenation, which would eventually lead to an invalid memory operation error, and that would occasionally cause big programs to crash.
+I solved this by creating a null-terminated char array in the constructor and making the destructor @nogc.

+Sep 11, 2023: Added an example to the documentation to show how to use parallel RNG in a program.

+Aug 1, 2023: Added a method that returns the names of all elements of a List.

+July 7, 2023: Added an example to the documentation to show how to use custom allocators to pass data allocated by D into R.

 # Current Status (June 2023)

 I've implemented support for the following data structures and types: